-Usually, by adding the word ‘Essentials’ to the tail of a product title means you’re getting a lite or stripped down cheap version of the original.
-Think of Project Sam’s Orchestral Essentials more as a simplified version of their flagship products.
+Usually, adding the word ‘Essentials’ to the tail of a product title means you’re getting a lite or stripped-down cheap version of the original.
+Think of Project Sam’s Orchestral Essentials as a simplified version of their flagship products.

 You won’t find thousands of presets, hundreds of alternative mic setups or much in the way of controls at all here.
-What Project Sam hope to provide is a full sounding but simple to use string ensemble library, lets see how they get on.
+What Project Sam hopes to provide I Think is a full-sounding but simple-to-use string ensemble library, so let’s see how they get on.

 What’s in the box?

-Orchestral Essentials comes from Dutch software company Project Sam, well known for their impressive Lumina and Symphonia sample libraries.
-While this could be considered a budget ‘best of’ collection, it still packs a whopping $480 price tag, so we are expecting some of the Lumina/Symphobia shine to rub off on their lesser stablemate.
+Orchestral Essentials comes from Dutch software company Project Sam, well known for its impressive Lumina and Symbphobia sample libraries.
+While this could be considered a budget ‘best of’ collection, it still packs a whopping $480 price tag, so we expect some of the Lumina/Symphobia shine to rub off on their lesser stablemate.

 In the Studio

-All of the patches contain stand global controls for FX, attack and release plus limiting – many presets only include a single or couple of custom control, like enhance, octaver and modwheel.
-I like how familiar the plugin becomes after a while, it’s consistent sounding with little need to gett lost in the technology.
+I found this simplified approach quite refreshing actually.
+It drives me bonkers messing with sliders and dials when most of the time all I want is a decent-sounding string patch.
+All of the patches contain stand global controls for FX, attack and release plus limiting – many presets only include a single or couple of custom control, like enhance, octaver and mod wheel.
+I like how familiar the plugin becomes after a while, it’s consistent sounding with little need to get lost in the technology.

 The woodwind section again is very safe sounding, which is a good description of the entire sound collection really – safe.
 This is not a bad thing, you get nice, dependable and usable orchestral sounds which is what you need 99% of the time.

 The sample looping is very evident on some multi-layered multis like ‘God Speed’ which is a shame.
-You can get away with this on pop productions, but if you’re intending on producing orchestral scores this is problematic.
-Mostly the samples don’t evolve much after a few seconds, this means in some rare cases the looping audio tails seem to causes a slight modulation effect between other instruments in the multi.
+You can get away with this on pop productions, but if you’re intending to produce orchestral scores this is problematic.
+Mostly the samples don’t evolve much after a few seconds, this means in some rare cases the looping audio tails seem to cause a slight modulation effect between other instruments in the multi.